You can take out a home equity loan or HELOC on a second home, but lenders typically have stricter requirements than they do for primary residences.

-- Can you take out a home equity loan or HELOC on a second home?
+- Can you get a HELOC or home equity loan on a second home?

-- What are the risks of a home equity loan on a second home?
+- Risks of a home equity loan or HELOC on a second home

 - Should I take out a home equity loan or line of credit on a second home?